in

 Q18.
 If a bug is reported in any of your controls, would you give us a hotfix?
 If so, within what timeframe?

 JMB.
-There are no general rules here: it really depends on the severity of the issue, whether there is a temporary workaround, etc. In most cases, you will be able to get a hotfix from support, or from the issue's page in Support Center.
+There are no hard-and-fast rules here: it really depends on the severity of the issue, whether there is a temporary workaround, etc. In most cases, you will be able to get a hotfix from support, or from the issue's page in Support Center.
 Sometimes, there's no possibility of a hotfix and you will have to wait for the next minor release.
-Since we publish releases every three weeks or so on average, it's unlikely you'd have to wait too long.
+Since we publish releases every three or four weeks or so, it's unlikely you'd have to wait too long.

 Q19.
 Do you have a premium level of support where you provide dedicated resources to help us or solve the critical bugs we may find?